Foreign Investment in Indonesia

 integrated construction work.

-Based on the above matters, the business license required by the representative office of BUJKA depends on the risk level of business activities that are intended to be carried out.
+The required business licenses for the representative office of BUJKA are contingent upon the risk level associated with the intended business activities that are intended to be carried out.
 For instance, the construction of residential buildings under KBLI No. 41011 is considered a medium high-risk business activity.
-Thus, the representative office of BUJKA shall need NIB issued by the OSS agency and a standard certificate issued by the central government or regional governments in accordance with their respective authorities based on the verification results of compliance with business activity implementation standards by the business owner.
+Thus, the representative office of BUJKA is required to need an NIB issued by the OSS agency and a standard certificate issued by the central government or regional governments, in accordance with their respective authorities.
+These certifications are based on the verification results ensuring compliance with business activity implementation standards by the business owner.

-As an extension of the example above of construction of residential buildings as a medium high-risk business activity, the representative office of BUJKA shall satisfy the following obligations:
+As an extension of the abovementioned example, where the construction of residential buildings is categorized as a medium high-risk business activity, the representative office of BUJKA shall fulfill the following obligations:

 -